icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 Most clients can be made to download using the UDT protocol by using the `--repo-udt` config option.

 ### Using the Portal generated ManifestId
-In addition to manually specifying repository preciedance via command line, the precedance can also be specifed using a manifestId.
-When selecting files using Portal, a manifestId can be generated with a user defined precedance.
+In addition to manually specifying repository precedence via command line, the precedence can also be specifed using a manifestId.
+When selecting files using Portal, a manifestId can be generated with a user defined precedence.
 The files can be downloaded using the following command: `./icgc-get download -m <manifestId>`.
 If a repository from the manifestId does not exist in the current icgc-get configuration, an error message will be returned containing a list of repositories missing from the configuration.

 ### Repository Credentials